hc-picasso/Notes/INIFAP.agreement.email.22-01-2022.md

 Regarding the payments, If a Mexican entity were to provide such payments, would there be an increase because of taxes? or would it be the same amount of money?

-Thank you Ramón, looking forward for your feedback.
+Thank you Ramón, looking forward to address this points and advance the project.
+Please let us know available time spots to scheldule a video call.

+Best Regards

+Daniel

 ----------
 ## Notes below